-The outcome of list segmentation can also be visualized.
-Muster's Insight CRM provides a data visualization tool which illustrates stakeholder location on both heat and marker maps.
+While segmenting your contact lists is important, there's power in visualizing that data.
+With Muster's CRM, a data visualization tool will illustrates stakeholder location on both heat and marker maps.
 This access into stakeholder distribution is important because visual analysis can better inform decisions that rely on a deep understanding of who and where stakeholders are.
 You can print images of stakeholder distribution and back up your narrative when in face-to-face meetings with decision-makers!

 3. Organize Grass-Tops Lists